aleksandarbos/aleksandarbos/README.md

 ### Hi there 👋

-Hi there!
 My name is Alex, and I'm a software engineer with a passion for building high-quality software applications.
 I have extensive experience in various technologies, including .NET, Python, JavaScript, React, and React Native and many others.

 👯 In the past, I worked at a university, where I taught web technologies.
 Since then, I've been focusing on taking on projects and components that I can work on independently.
 Recently, I published a [repository](https://github.com/aleksandarbos/solutions-for-data-structures-and-algorithms-in-python) that includes resolved tasks from the book "Python Algorithms and Data Structures.".
 It's a great way to showcase my coding skills, and I invite you to check it out.